-Wanganui River (III/V) from Hunters Hut
+Wanganui River (III/IV) below Hunters Hut

 View Larger Topographic Map